eprouveze/buddypress-group-clone/README.md

 - Clone BuddyPress groups with a single click
 - Duplicate group settings, members, and content
 - Clone button available in the admin interface and group management area
-- Customizable cloning options (coming soon)
+- Customizable cloning options for components like members, forums, activity, and media
+- Error logging for AJAX operations

 ## Installation